 Silver and Solar Technology

-Silver plays a vital role in the production of solar cells that produce electricity.
+Silver plays a vital role in the production of solar cells and the transmission of electricity that they produce.

 How is silver used in solar cells?
 Silver powder is turned into a paste which is then loaded onto a silicon wafer.
-When light strikes the silicon, electrons are set free and the silver – the world’s best conductor – carries the electricity for immediate use or stores it in batteries for later consumption.
+When light strikes the wafer, electrons are released and the silver – the world’s best conductor – carries the electricity for immediate use or into storage batteries for later consumption.

 Silver Application of the Month